Cyber Security Articles & News

 Social engineering is an attempt to get a potential victim — often someone who works for a targeted organization — to share personal information, usually by impersonating a trusted source.

 Social engineering bait frequently comes in the form of phishing emails, where a threat actor sends a message that looks like it’s from someone you know.
-This message asks you to do something — like to click and download an infected attachment — under the guise of being helpful.
-If an infected file is downloaded, your computer can be compromised, giving the threat actor access to your computer, and sometimes, your entire network.
+This message asks you to do something — like click and download an infected attachment — under the guise of being helpful.
+If an infected file is downloaded, your computer can be compromised, giving the threat actor access to the information on your computer and, sometimes, your entire network.

 Hackers can obtain your credentials through a number of means, such as keylogging, in which undetected software — accidentally downloaded by the victim of a social engineering attack — can record keystrokes for the threat actor to use at their will.
 This includes saving usernames and passwords as they are entered on the infected computer.

-What you can do: Use a password management tool, which securely houses your company credentials.
-These tools can often auto-generate lengthy, diverse character passwords that are difficult for hackers to brute force guess— and autofill for your employees for easy access to their tools.
+Use a password management tool that securely houses your company credentials.
+These tools can often auto-generate lengthy, diverse character passwords that are difficult for threat actors to guess — and autofill for your employees for easy access to their tools.
 Consider also looking into encryption and multi-factor authentication methods to shield your data from hacking techniques that go undetected by automated scans.

-The landscape of potential cybersecurity threats has quickly become a minefield for 2023.
+The landscape of potential cybersecurity threats has quickly become a minefield for 2024.
 We believe that knowledge is power.
-Here is what to look out for, and what we think will happen next year:
+Here is what to look out for and what we think will happen next year.

-We all know our computers can be exploited, but cybersecurity experts are predicting that bad actors will go after much larger fish for 2023.
-Smartphones and smart home devices, for instance, were responsible for 70% of fraudulent transactions in 2018, with bad actors taking control of device microphones or cameras to listen in or watch users, in hopes of recovering private data to use against them.
+We all know our computers can be exploited, but cybersecurity experts are predicting that bad actors will go after much larger fish in 2024.
+Smartphones and smart home devices, for instance, have been responsible for 70% of fraudulent transactions in the past, with bad actors taking control of device microphones or cameras to spy on users in hopes of recovering private data to use against them.

 Beyond the home or office, cybercriminals are experimenting with remote hacks to cars with electronic operating systems, like the Brokenwire technique which involves sending malicious signals to interrupt the charging session of electric vehicles.
 In years to come, larger systems responsible for transport like train railways and airplanes may be targets for malicious compromise, as well as hospitals and schools.